Current projects

 The research undertaken in the context of the Special Research Area intends to support the adequate understanding (and at best) explanation of religiously diverse situations.
 The understanding of Austria’s socio-cultural diversity forms the basis of every competent action under the conditions of religious plurality in the education sector.
 Along those lines, the members of the Research Area want to put particular emphasis on the analysis of religious plurality in Austria.

-Workshop: Contemporary diagnostics of religious diversity in Austria
+Publication-Project: Contemporary diagnostics of religious diversity in Austria

 Project Lead: Karsten Lehmann